kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

 ## Overview

-Knative eventing mesh leverages Knative Eventing components to build an eventing mesh that provides event routing and pub/sub capabilities.
-It abstracts the underlying messaging system and allows you to configure different persistence per Namespace.
+Knative Eventing Mesh leverages Knative Eventing components to build an eventing mesh that provides event routing and pub/sub capabilities.
+It abstracts the underlying messaging system and allows you to configure different persistence for each Namespace.
 Kyma components wire the mesh dynamically for event routing.
-This way senders can inject Events into the mesh from multiple source points and subscribers can receive Events based on filters and their access permissions.
+This way, senders can inject Events into the mesh from multiple source points and subscribers can receive Events based on filters and their access permissions.
 The [Knative Broker and Trigger](https://knative.dev/docs/eventing/broker-trigger/) CRDs allow the process of Event publishing and consumption to run smoother, thus significantly improving the overall performance.

  >**NOTE:** Knative Eventing Mesh is available in alpha version.
 Use it only used for testing purposes.